marooncn/navbot/README.md

 # navbot
     It's a collection for mapless robot navigation using RGB image as visual input.
-It contains the test environment and motion planner, aiming at realizing all the three levels of mapless navigation:
+It contains the test environment and motion planners, aiming at realizing all the three levels of mapless navigation:
     1. memorizing efficiently;
     2. from memorizing to reasoning;
     3. more powerful reasoning